Skip to content

 This process involves:6

-1. Deal Sourcing
+1. Sourcing deals

-Valuation in Venture Capital
+Understanding Valuation in Venture Capital

-One of the trickiest parts of venture capital is assigning a value to a young company.
+One of the trickiest parts of venture capital is assigning value to a young company.
 With larger, established companies, investors can use metrics like cash flow and revenue to determine how much a company is worth.
-But, many young companies have very little revenue if any.
-To assign value to young, growing company and determine the potential profitability of an investment, many venture capitalists will use the venture capital method.7 This method consists of six steps:
+But many young companies have very little revenue, if any.
+There are a variety of methods available for assigning value to a young, growing company and determining the potential profitability of a VC investment.

 1. Estimate the size of the investment that is needed